Jahia/jelastic-packages/README.md

 This manifest will rolling restart all jCustomer nodes (not the Elasticsearch nodes).

 Be aware that it is not a redeployment, only karaf service are restarted.

+#### jcustomer/redeploy-es-nodes.yml

+This manifest will redeploy Elasticsearch nodes.

 #### jcustomer/set-unomi-root-password.yml